-* Dispute the debt itself, likely within 30 days of the first contact.
+* Dispute the debt itself within 30 days of the first contact.

 A debt collector needs to be flexible and handle situations smartly and diplomatically.
 A collections call is never easy.
-There is no magic-wand to collect debt.
+There is no magic wand to collect a debt.

-Information presented here is not a legal advice or something which fits in all situations.
-There are way too many situations and laws beyond what have been covered above.
-A large portion of this article is based on the feedback I got from fellow co-workers during my last 15 years in the collections industry.
+The information presented here is not a piece of legal advice or something which fits all situations.
+There are way too many situations and laws beyond what has been covered above.
+A large portion of this article is based on my co-workers’ feedback during my last 20 years in the collections industry.

-We would really appreciate your feedback on this article, and how to enhance it further.
+We would appreciate your feedback on this article and how to enhance it further.